 Despite the COVID-19 (coronavirus) pandemic, Safra Square re-opened in September 2020 as a new “coronavirus-safe” concert venue, allowing concerts and performances to return after several months of being prohibited.
 This square will be able to host events attended by up to 600 people.

 The Tower of David Night Spectacular

 The Tower of David Museum is one of our favorite sites in Jerusalem – packed with great views, lots of history and surprises – there is something for almost everybody at the Tower of David.

-This summer, the Tower of David is running their popular sound and light shows – a unique multi-media experience for all the family, covering 4000 years of Jerusalem’s history in only 45 minutes.
+The Tower of David regularly runs their popular sound and light shows every summer – a unique multi-media experience for all the family, covering 4,000 years of Jerusalem’s history in only 45 minutes.
 The technology employed is new and the Tower of David Night Spectacular is one of the largest light shows in the world projecting in 3D on the actual walls of David’s Citadel.

-Tower of David Night Spectacular Schedule & Tickets
+Tower of David Night Spectacular schedule and ticket information

 Tickets from Night Spectacular Tickets

 Sultan’s Pool below the Old City Ramparts is one of Jerusalem’s most magical spots.
 The views are amazing – the air cool (sometimes even chilly) and it makes for a magical atmosphere for evening concerts.
 As this is at the edge of the Hinom Valley (Gei Ben Hinon in Hebrew or Gehenom) it is not every day that you can go to a concert by the entrance to hell.

 This summer there is a series of concerts by some of the leading names in contemporary Jewish & Israeli music.
 There is a concert almost every night in the last 2 weeks of August.
 Check out Sultan’s Pool Concerts